You can talk to a lawyer for free at Tasmania Legal Aid.

 Applying for bail is asking the Court to release you until a hearing date when your criminal charge will be dealt with.
-If you do not have a lawyer, you can ask to see the Legal Aid Commission Duty Solicitor, who may be able to apply for bail on your behalf.
+If you do not have a lawyer, you can ask to see the Legal Aid lawyer, who may be able to apply for bail on your behalf.
 If you are granted bail, you will be given certain conditions to follow.
 It is important to follow these conditions and to ensure you return to Court for your hearing.

 What do I do if I get a summons?

 If you have received a summons, or you are required to appear under the terms of Police or Court bail, you must go to Court at the time specified.
 If you do not the Magistrate will probably issue a warrant for your arrest.
 Not appearing at Court when you have been required to is a crime in itself.
 You should get legal advice as soon as you become aware of the need to go to court.
 You can ring the Legal Aid Telephone Advice Service on 1300 366 611 for initial advice and/or referral to a lawyer.